 Bone marrow transplants are also a type of treatment for Sickle Cell Anemia.
-Presence of the new bone marrow allows for the formation of normal hemoglobin, allowing for proper oxygen transport.
+The presence of the new bone marrow allows for the formation of normal hemoglobin, allowing for proper oxygen transport.

 Anemia treatment for vegetarians may include additional conversations with your physician about your diet and additional supplements you may need to take.
 Increased intake of Vitamin C may additionally help because Vitamin C is known to facilitate iron absorption in the body.
 Avoid caffeinated such as coffee or tea because they inhibit iron absorption.

-After an at home anemia test he rule of thumb for anemia treatment is always to consult your physician especially if you are considering adding vitamin supplements to your diet.
+After an anemia test, the rule of thumb for anemia treatment is always to consult your physician especially if you are considering adding vitamin supplements to your diet.

 *Reviewed and approved by Dr. Rob Lapporte

-If you think you have Anemia symptoms, get the at home Anemia test kit now and get a prescription if appropriate within just minutes…without ever leaving your home!
-Please also check out our tests for flu, strep and UTI.
+If you think you have Anemia symptoms, get the telemedicine consultation for anemia now and get a prescription if appropriate within just minutes…without ever leaving your home!
+Please also check out our consultations for flu, strep, and UTI.